Definition of opportunistic in English:

 1.1 Ecology (Of a plant or animal) able to spread quickly in a previously unexploited habitat.

 - These disruptions have allowed opportunistic creatures to move in.

 - In addition, the extra carbon dioxide increases plant growth - particularly for opportunistic species that thrive in cities, such as ragweed.

 - The majority of species are opportunistic, preying upon anything they can overpower that comes within striking distance.

-1.2 Medicine (Of a microorganism or an infection caused by it) affecting patients only or chiefly when the immune system is depressed.
+1.2 Medicine (Of a microorganism or an infection caused by it) rarely affecting patients except in unusual circumstances, typically when the immune system is depressed.

 - Tuberculosis is the most frequent opportunistic infection amongst these patients with moderate to advanced immunosuppression.

 - Of the 43 patients with an opportunistic infection, 36 had a predominance of nodules smaller than 1 cm in diameter.